egonw/bacting/README.md

 ## Install

+First, you need a working [Maven installation](https://www.google.nl/search?q=install+maven) and then install this software:

 ```shell
 mvn clean install
 ```

 ## Usage

-It can be used in Groovy by including the Bacting managers you need:
+It can be used in [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy) by including the Bacting managers you need:

 ```groovy
 @Grab(group='net.bioclipse.managers', module='bioclipse-cdk', version='0.0.1-SNAPSHOT')